stephandoh/EONNECT-Course-Analytics-Dashboard/README.md

 # EONNECT Course Revenue and Pricing Overview

-This report provides a comprehensive analysis of EONNECT's course revenue, pricing strategy, and subscriber base.
+This report provides a comprehensive analysis of EONNECT's course revenue, and pricing strategy.
 Here's a breakdown of the key findings:

 ## Overall Performance
 - **Total Revenue**: EONNECT generated a total revenue of **884.2 million**.